SelTarARI/covertovert/README.md

 ## Installation

-Install docker (and optionally compose V2 plugin - not the docker-compose!) and VSCode on your sytstem.
+Install docker (and optionally compose V2 plugin - not the docker-compose!) and VSCode on your system.
 Run the docker containers as non-root users.

 To start sender and receiver containers:
 ```